AhmedHamed3699/AhmedHamed3699.github.io/_posts/gsoc/libreoffice/2024-9-9-final-report.md

 ------------------------------------------------------

-I really enjoyed working on this project, it was a great and challenging experience.
-I am willing to continue contributing to LibreOffice and open-source in general.
+Working on this project has been an incredibly rewarding and challenging experience.
+I thoroughly enjoyed every aspect of it and am eager to continue contributing to LibreOffice and the open-source community at large.

-I would like to show my gratitude to the community for their help, and speciall thanks to my mentors (Andreas Heinisch, Heiko Tietze) for their guidance and support throughout the project.
+I would like to express my sincere gratitude to the entire community for their invaluable help and collaboration.
+Special thanks go to my mentors, Andreas Heinisch and Heiko Tietze, for their continuous guidance and support throughout the project.
+Their expertise and mentorship have been instrumental in my growth and development.